nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       * More intuitive, `-l` flag can be used to determine that a lesson is to be added, while omitting it means a student is to be added.
     * Cons:
       * Harder to parse, as the `-l` flag is space separated from the command keyword.
-      * CSO might forget to include the `-l` flag, accidentally adding a student instead.
+      * User might forget to include the `-l` flag, accidentally adding a student instead.

 * Command Informational Field Style
   * Option 1: `LESSON_CODE`